Solomon-Dzokoto/airbnb-clone-project/README.md

 Design isn't just how it looks — it's how it works.
 Identifying these specs early streamlines the handoff and preserves design intent through to production.

+👥 Project Roles and Responsibilities
+A successful software project relies on clearly defined roles and collaborative teamwork.
+Below is an outline of the key roles in this project and their responsibilities:

+🗂️ Project Manager (PM)
+Responsibilities:

+Define project scope, timelines, and deliverables.

+Facilitate communication across all team members.

+Monitor progress and mitigate risks.

+Ensure the team meets milestones and deadlines.

+Contribution to Success: Keeps the project on track, resolves blockers early, and aligns the team with project goals.

+💻 Frontend Developers
+Responsibilities:

+Build UI components using React, TypeScript, and Tailwind CSS.

+Ensure responsive, accessible, and performant interfaces.

+Integrate frontend with backend APIs.

+Collaborate closely with designers for pixel-perfect implementations.

+Contribution to Success: They bring the user interface to life, ensuring a seamless and intuitive user experience.

+🔧 Backend Developers
+Responsibilities:

+Develop server-side logic using Django and Python.

+Manage the database using MySQL.

+Build and maintain RESTful APIs.

+Implement data validation, authentication, and security protocols.

+Contribution to Success: They handle the core logic and data processing, ensuring reliable and scalable functionality behind the scenes.

+🎨 Designers
+Responsibilities:

+Create wireframes, mockups, and high-fidelity UI in Figma.

+Define visual hierarchy, color schemes, and typography.

+Conduct usability testing and apply feedback iteratively.

+Collaborate with frontend developers for consistent UI.

+Contribution to Success: They ensure the product is not only functional but also visually appealing and user-friendly.

+🧪 QA/Testers
+Responsibilities:

+Design and execute manual and automated test cases.

+Detect and report bugs early in the development process.

+Perform regression testing after bug fixes.

+Ensure application quality meets user requirements.

+Contribution to Success: They uphold the integrity and reliability of the product by catching issues before they reach users.

+🚀 DevOps Engineers
+Responsibilities:

+Automate deployment pipelines (CI/CD).

+Manage cloud environments and hosting infrastructure.

+Monitor system performance and uptime.

+Ensure security and compliance of production environments.

+Contribution to Success: They ensure fast, reliable, and secure delivery of updates and features to users.

+📋 Product Owner (PO)
+Responsibilities:

+Define the product vision and user needs.

+Prioritize features and manage the product backlog.

+Bridge communication between stakeholders and developers.

+Accept or reject deliverables based on requirements.

+Contribution to Success: They make sure the product solves real user problems and aligns with business goals.

+🏅 Scrum Master
+Responsibilities:

+Facilitate Agile ceremonies (standups, sprints, retrospectives).

+Remove impediments to team productivity.

+Foster a collaborative and self-organizing team environment.

+Promote Agile principles and continuous improvement.

+Contribution to Success: They help the team stay focused, efficient, and continuously improving throughout development.

 ## 💻 Tech Stack